Hundreds of human trafficking victims freed in 13 countries after Interpol operation

 Denise Brennan, professor and chair of the department of anthropology at Georgetown and author of "Life Interrupted: Trafficking Into Forced Labor in the United States," said that the victims who are also suffering from a momentous breach of trust can also feel apprehensive of law enforcement.

-Victims rescued in the Interpol operation have been provided with social services and NGOs that have helped provide support, according to Interpol's press release.
+Victims rescued in the Interpol operation have been provided with social services and NGOs that have helped provide support, according to Interpol.
 Paoletti and Brennan stressed the victim-centered approach, which goes beyond the moment of freedom for those who have experienced human trafficking, is crucial to successfully preventing re-trafficking.

 "Leaving a situation of trafficking doesn’t just offer up relief.
 It can actually still invite a lot of fear of whats going on next," Brennan said.